OpenSteamClient/.github/profile/README.md

 ## Support libraries
 Steam only officially provides 32-bit client libraries on Windows and linux.
 Dotnet is only available as 64-bit.
 Luckily, there is a 64-bit library also available, but it's only meant primarily for games, but it also works fine for client use.
-To compensate for this we have various 64-bit support libraries that we try to match to the official ones as closely as possible.
+Most of their dependencies are only available as 32-bit.
+To compensate for this we have various 64-bit support libraries that we try to match to thir dependencies as closely as possible.

 ## Contribution guidelines
 Currently development is in a early stage and nothing is set in stone.